 War Horse Brewing Co.

-Somethings always brewing at WHBC!
+Something's always brewing at WHBC!
 From Hard Cider, Custom Ales, Lagers and Seasonal Beers to our house-made Sodas you're bound to find something that you like.
 The decor of this tasting room honors those who've served and fought for our freedom.
 Walls are adorned with prints and photos of friends and families of those who've served and over the years we've collected a nice display of our customers memorabilia as well.

 Stony Lonesome Wine Cellars

 A classic beauty of a tasting room with a breath-taking view of Seneca Lake.
-This winery houses our traditional vinifera wines from our austere dry Riesling to our award winning Bourbon-aged Barbara and the ever-popular semi-sweet Chambourcin.
+This winery houses our traditional vinifera wines from our austere dry Riesling to our award winning Bourbon-aged Barbera and the ever-popular semi-sweet Chambourcin.
 The wines in this winery concentrate on utilizing our Winemakers honed skills to produce award-winning quality wines from our premier cool-climate region of the Finger Lakes.

 Bagg Dare Wine Company

 Possibly the most photographed winery on the Estate and arguably the most fun, this bayou tasting room sits at the back of the campus accessible by an old dirt walking path.
-If you're lucky enough to catch one the local talents strumming tunes on the truck-bed bandstand on the pond while shipping some sweet wine from BDWC, consider it a damn good day.
+If you're lucky enough to catch one the local talents strumming tunes on the truck-bed bandstand on the pond while sipping some sweet wine from BDWC, consider it a damn good day.